Marketing

 Cit.Us Chair

-The aim of this chair is to describe, explain, and predict new uses and practices in smart, service-oriented, connected, and sustainable cities.
-It is no longer just a question of focusing on developments relating to technological objects (e.g., the Internet of Things, applications, etc.), but rather of investigating the perceptions, attitudes, and behaviors of users/citizens towards the services and solutions offered to them in their daily lives.
+The goal of this chair is to describe, explain, and predict new uses and practices in the smart, service-oriented, connected, and sustainable city.
+It is no longer simply a matter of focusing on developments related to technological devices (e.g., the Internet of Things, apps, etc.), but rather of investigating the perceptions, attitudes, and behaviors of users and citizens toward the services and solutions offered to them in the context of their daily lives.

-Its mission is to support and assist organizations, local authorities, businesses, start-ups, and citizens in their efforts to create a sustainable, connected, smart, and service-oriented city by providing them with scientific knowledge on smart city uses and practices: conferences and research publications, knowledge transfer workshops, meetings between citizens, manufacturers, institutions, and scientists.
+Its mission is to support and assist organizations, local governments, businesses, startups, and citizens in their efforts to create a sustainable, connected, smart, and service-oriented city by providing them with scientific insights into the applications and practices of smart cities: conferences and research publications, knowledge-transfer workshops, and meetings between citizens, industry representatives, institutional stakeholders, and scientists.